 The production and productivity increase during TMOP period against the stagnant area coverage under pulses may be attributed to adoption of modern technology based package of practices, more coverage of area under irrigation including various inputs.
-These could be possible because of the launching of TMOP in 350 districts of 30 states/Union Territories, nation-wide.
-It can be assumed that if the pace of pulses production in the country is constantly maintained, the pulse requirement could be easily met in the long run.
+These could be possible because of the launching of TMOP in 350 districts of 30 States/Union Territories nation-wide.
+It can be assumed that if the pace of Pulses Production in the Country is constantly maintained, the Pulses requirement could be easily met in the long run.

-Inadequate irrigation facilities, especially the supply of critical irrigation, is the main cause of low production of Indian pulses.
+Inadequate irrigation facilities especially the supply of critical irrigation is the main cause of low production of Indian Pulses.
 Taking the average of the five years of the first Five Year Plan (1951-56), the coverage of area under irrigation was hardly 9.18%.
 There was a decreasing trend till the Fifth plan.
-However, the increasing trend was restored from the Sixth plan with the maximum coverage of 12-13% from eighth plan onward i.e. the initial phase of the launching of TMOP, attributing the productivity enhancement i.e. about 600 kg/ha (VIII-X plan).
+However, the increasing trend was restored from the Sixth Plan with the maximum coverage of 12-13% from eighth plan onward i.e. the initial phase of the launching of TMOP, attributing the productivity enhancement i.e. about 600 kg/ha (VIII-X plan).